 It’s Monday afternoon as I’m writing this all down.
 Anyone who knows us, knows that Monday is Laundry Day at our place.
 Phineas and Zelda, our two wacky Cornish Rexes, are literally scolding me because they are ready for warm, fresh-out-the-dryer towels, but the dryer isn’t complying.
 Sorry guys, taking a little longer for this load.
 But that apology falls on deaf ears as Zelda’s protestations are getting louder, and a tad more annoying…

 …There, the towels are out of the dryer, and are getting a whack of fresh wrinkles thanks to my two sous chefs.
 But now they are happy, and there is nothing quite like seeing the face of sheer contentment and bliss on their faces.
 All is right with my world, for now!
 (Sometimes I will mess with them, go to the dryer, and take out the load of warm clothing, and just stand there.
 They go nuts, crying at jumping up at me, insisting I carry it over to the bed- its so funny to see them so desperate!)
+My babies!

 So, these little cookies, make them, enjoy them, and impress the heck out of any whom may become the recipients of your ‘hard work’!!